Some studies have shown massaging your baby regularly can support symptoms of infant reflux.

 Babies with reflux find it difficult to be flat on their back so lie them down with a cushion under the top half of the back so they are at a 45 degree angle.
 Watch for your baby’s cues and if they are distressed move to another position such as sitting up on your lap, or lying on your outstretched legs.
 Use gentle massage strokes with an edible cold-pressed, organic oil, the best baby massage oil is organic grapeseed oil.

 Babies normally all enjoy their legs and feet being massaged so you could start here to introduce them to massage and work around the body.
-Any strokes to the stomach area should be left to right (your left), and clockwise as this is the way the digestive tract works.
+Any strokes to the stomach area should be left to right (your left), and clockwise as this is the way the large colon works.
 Leave at least 45 minutes after feeding to massage the stomach.

-Some parents find it helpful to carry your baby during the day which keeps them upright, and research has shown that carried babies cry less, and crying makes reflux worse.
+Some parents find it helpful to carry your baby during the day.
+This keeps them upright, and research has shown that carried babies cry less, and crying makes infant reflux worse.
 If you’re breastfeeding you could look at your own diet and cut out triggers such as dairy, caffeine, citrus and rich, spicy foods.
-These can be reintroduced one by one to see if this affects the reflux.
+These can be reintroduced one by one to see if this affects your baby’s reflux.